Three Big Male Pythons Captured During Florida's Python Challenge Released Back Into The Everglades

 The tagged pythons are also expected to give biologists a better understanding of the invasive species including where they tend to congregate as well as other habits.
 Mazzotti said the plan is to recapture the three big males in April, which marks the end of the breeding season.
 He is hoping that the males will lead them to pregnant female pythons, which they can then remove from the ecosystem as well.

 The $1,500 Grand Prize for capturing the most Burmese pythons in the general competition was awarded to Brian Burrows.
 Burrows harvested six pythons.
 The 2nd place $750 prize in the general competition went to Bill Booth, with five pythons captured.
 Ruben Ramirez, who was competing in the python permit holders Competition, took 1st place with 18 snakes captured.
 The 2nd place prize was awarded to Blake Russ, who captured five pythons.

 The $1,000 1st place prize for longest python captured went to Paul Shannon with a 14-foot 3-inch python in the general competition.
 Blake Russ captured an 11-foot 1-inch python to take 1st place in the python permit holders competition.
 The $750 2nd place prize in the general competition went to Rigoberto Figueroa who harvested a 14-foot, 2.3-inch long python.
 Ruben Ramirez captured a 10-foot 6.8-inch long python to win 2nd prize in the python permit holders competition.

 The Burmese python is an invasive snake that can be found in the Florida Everglades.
-The snake can grow to more than 20 feet in the wild and weigh up to 400 pounds.
+The snake can grow to more than 20 feet in the wild and weigh more than 200 pounds.
 The snake's native range is in Southeast Asia, including Thailand, Vietnam, Indonesia, and Myanmar.
 The United States banned the importation and transportation of the Burmese python and several other species in March 2012.
 You can read ReptileChannel's Burmese python care sheet here.